sparkflows/sparkflows-docs/docs/jupyter-guide/analytics-app-end-to-end/creating-analytical-app.rst

       :alt: jupyter-notebook
       :width: 70%

    `Click here <https://docs.sparkflows.io/en/latest/user-guide/web-app/index.html>`_ to get more details on how to create Analytical Apps.

+#.
+Now, you can run application, it will submit the job and you will see response back to Sparkflows UI.